Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 Python
 ^^^^^^

+TODO: Change to Flask?

-The webserver on the RED Brick is configured to recognize an index.py.
+The webserver on the RED Brick is configured to recognize an ``index.py``.
 In your python program you have to define an index function::

  def index(req):